eyalz800/zpp_mk/README.md

 	-Wl,--strip-all -Wl,-flto -Wl,--gc-sections
 ```

-The `ZPP_POSTLINK_COMMANDS` allows to run custom shell commands after linking,
-for your convenience.

 ### Project Rules Section
 The project rules section is a reserved space for custom rules that needs to take
 place in some cases.
 This section must be enclosed with the `ZPP_PROJECT_RULES` variable.